Constructions and deformations of Calabi--Yau 3-folds in codimension 4: Smooth Calabi--Yau 3-folds

 \subsection{Pfaffian family}

-The Hilbert series the CY 3-fold with GRDB ID.
+The Hilbert series of the CY 3-fold with GRDB ID.
 925 matches that of \(P_5(t)\).
 The ID.
-925 is a smooth Pfaffian CY 3-fold \(Y\) that can be described in \(\PP(1^6,2)\) by the maximal Pfaffians of the skew-symmetric matrix where $\wt x_i=1$ and $\wt y=2$.
-We compute the Hodge numbers using this sparse presentation of equations of \(Y\), which gives \(h^{1,1}(X)=1\) and \(h^{2,1}(X)=59\), with Euler characteristics is given by This shows that the two families are topologically distinct. $\square$
+925 is a smooth Pfaffian CY 3-fold \(Y\) that can be described in \(\PP(1^6,2)\) by the maximal Pfaffians of the skew-symmetric matrix where $\wt \ x_i=1$ and $\wt\ y=2$.
+We compute the Hodge numbers using this sparse presentation of equations of \(Y\), which gives \(h^{1,1}(X)=1\) and \(h^{2,1}(X)=59\), with Euler characteristic given by This shows that the two families are topologically distinct. $\square$